ray0711/miscale2garmin/README.md

 ![alt text](http://icebox.pl/garmin/esp32.jpg)

 ## 4. Preparing Linux system
-- it is based on a Debian Buster virtual machine.
+- I based on a Debian Buster virtual machine.
 I prefer the minimal version with an ssh server (Net Install);
 - the following modules need to be installed: mosquitto mosquitto-clients;
-- you need to set up a password for MQTT: sudo mosquitto_passwd -c /etc/mosquitto/passwd admin;
+- you need to set up a password for MQTT (password must be the same as in ESP32) : sudo mosquitto_passwd -c /etc/mosquitto/passwd admin;
 - open a configuration file for Mosquitto and tell it to use this password file to require logins for all connections: allow_anonymous false, password_file /etc/mosquitto/passwd;
 - copy the contents of this repository (miscale2garmin) to a directory e.g. /home/robert/;
 - create a "data" directory in /home/robert/;

+## 5. Configuring scripts
+- first script is "import_mqtt.sh", you need to complete data: "user", "password", "host", which are related to the MQTT broker;
+- add script import_mqtt.sh to CRON to run it every 1 minute: * / 1 * * * * /home/robert/import_mqtt.sh;
+- second script is "export_garmin.py", you must complete data in the "user" section: sex, height in cm, birthdate in dd-mm-yyyy, email and password to Garmin Connect, max_weight in kg, min_weight in kg;
+- script "export_garmin.py" supports multiple users with individual weights ranges, we can link multiple accounts with Garmin Connect.